CLIP-DINOiser: Teaching CLIP a few DINO tricks for open-vocabulary semantic segmentation: Method

 \section{Method}

 We present in this section \ours, a simple and efficient strategy to improve MaskCLIP using localization information extracted from CLIP---with a lightweight model trained to mimic some of DINO's properties.
-An overview of the method is presented in \autoref{fig:method}.
-We first set the goal in \autoref{sec:problem}.
-We present in \autoref{sec:denseCLIP} how dense text-aligned 2D feature maps can be generated with CLIP following MaskCLIP~\cite{zhou2022maskclip}.
-We then introduce our strategies which leverage self-supervised features localization information to consolidate MaskCLIP features in \autoref{sec:leveraging-self} and a way to improve the `background' in \autoref{sec:background}.
-We finally show in \autoref{sec:learning-self} that such information can be successfully learnt directly from CLIP, allowing our method to run in a single pass of CLIP with no external backbone.
+We first set the goal in \cref{sec:problem} and present MaskCLIP~\cite{zhou2022maskclip} in \cref{sec:denseCLIP}.
+We then introduce our strategy which leverages self-supervised features localization information to consolidate MaskCLIP features in \cref{sec:leveraging-self} and discuss how such localization information can directly be learnt from CLIP in \cref{sec:learning-self} (we visualize both steps in \cref{fig:method}).
+We also propose a way to improve the `background' filtering in \cref{sec:background}.